amyboyd/symfony2-google-plus-oauth-bundle/README.md

 * Enable AWGooglePlusBundle in your `app/AppKernel.php`

+* Visit https://code.google.com/apis/console?api=plus to generate your
+  client ID, client secret, and to register your redirect URI.

 * Copy the contents of `Resources/config/parameters.yml.sample` to your own `app/config/parameters.yml`

 * Review `app/console doctrine:schema:update --dump-sql`